UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 Sometimes, you will need to run your OpenGL code specifically before or after the game engine drawing routine, so you can store your Python function as a list element either in the scene attributes pre_draw and/or in the post_draw.
 This will be demonstrated in our first example.

->**To Learn OpenGL**
+.. topic:: **To Learn OpenGL**

->
->You can find good OpenGL learning material on the Internet or in a bookstore. _The Official Guide to Learning OpenGL_ (also known as _The Red Book_) is highly recommended, and some older versions of it can be found online for download.
+   You can find good OpenGL learning material on the Internet or in a bookstore. _The Official Guide to Learning OpenGL_ (also known as _The Red Book_) is highly recommended, and some older versions of it can be found online for download.

 Example 01: Line Width Changing
 *******************************